NO RUMOURS, NO ADS NO CLICKBAIT, NO SCORES!

 The fact I have played the game for 30 years is a credit to its longevity those looking for some quick retro puzzle fun could do much worse than this.

-Sorry we don't currently have any critic reviews to share if you know of any (in print or digital form) please get in touch via the contributor page (link above) and let us know where to find them.
+We don't currently have any critic reviews to share if you know of any (in print or digital form) please get in touch via the contributor page and let us know where to find them.

 Legacy is all about opinions regardless how similar or different they are to our own.